 The short answer to that question is no!

-Guernsey is open for business and staff of the Housing Department are keen to help smooth the transition of an existing business into the Island.
-You can contact Population Management with queries here.
+Guernsey is open for business and staff of the Population Management Office are keen to help smooth the transition of an existing business into the Island.
+You can contact the Population Management Office with queries here.
 Alternatively Locate Guernsey can provide a single point of contact to speak to Government on your behalf.